 On June 11th, 2019, this world lost a beautiful soul and an angel gained her wings.
 Annalise would never want to be defined by her cancer or any cancer at all.
 She was a bright ray of light who would always be helping everyone she could.
 Even if that meant putting her own needs aside, which she would mostly do.
 She rarely complained about anything, even when she was in the most pain.
 We have only been in Pittsboro for just under 2 years.
 Seven months of that time, Annalise and I were gone in Memphis.
 She never forgot about her friends and teachers at Tri-West Middle School.
 In fact she bragged often about them and home.
 She would never let me cry around her.
 She threatened to kick me out of the room several times if I did.
 She wouldn't want me to cry now, even though she knows I am.
 Remember her, remember who she was and who she still is.

-Gifts in Honor of Annalise C/O David A. Hall Mortuary
+Gifts in Memory of Loretta C/O David A. Hall Mortuary

 220 N. Maple Street, Pittsboro IN 46167